 - Realistic budget given the activities outlined in the proposal

 Funding recommendations will be based on an assessment of the merits and potential impact of each application and a comparison of the budget request to the proposed work plan, which will be reflected in a numerical score by which applications will be ranked.
-Applications will be funded in order of rank until funding is exhausted.
+Applications will be funded in order of assessed strength and fit until funding is exhausted.
 The Review Committee will present funding recommendations to the Leadership of the BU CTSI and Community Engagement Program for approval.
 All funding decisions are final.
 Brief, written feedback will be provided to unfunded applicants.

 Available Resources